xinqianc/Weekly-assignment/WA1.md

 VLSPADKTNIKSTWDKIGGHAGDYGGEALDRTFQSFPTTKTYFPHFDLSPGSAQVKAHGKKVADALTTAVAHLDDLPGALSALSDLHAYKLRVDPVNFKLLSHCLLVTLACHHPTEFTPAVHASLDKFFAAVSTVLTSKYR

 # Problem:
- I don't know how to use sort in this fasta file (I want to put those sequences in alphabetical order and remain its name above, however, I don't know how to use sort to sort two lines together [since fasta file has two lines for each sequence])
+ I want to put those sequences in alphabetical order and remain its name above as well, however, I don't know how to use sort to sort two lines together [since fasta file has two lines for each sequence and using sort only gets a mess])

-# 2. grep kangaroo WA1.fasta | tail -2
+# 2. grep kangaroo WA1.fasta | sort

+purpose : only want to see what sequences are from kangaroos and sort them in alphabetical order to help us extract information quickly

 grep kangaroo WA1.fasta : this will find the lines contain the word of "kangaroo"